-Why read this? : There’s many different ways to use Photoshop for marketing activities.
-We cover the 5 marketing areas where photo editing adds the most benefits.
+Why read this? : We share the 5 key areas where Photoshop is used for marketing activities.
 Learn how it’s used in market research, brand identity, advertising, digital marketing and e-Commerce.
-Read this to improve the way you use Photoshop for marketing.
+Read this to learn the different ways to use Photoshop for marketing.

 Did you know that around 90% of the 11 million bits of information our senses send to our brain every second, come from what we see?